SergeakaAimate/Laboratory-of-Ontologies-MSO-System-Multiverse-of-Cognition-and-Creation-of-the-Supersmasterpiece/Ontologies Lab1.md

-# Laboratory of Ontologies: MSO-System — Multiverse of Cognition and Creation of the Supersmasterpiece
+# Laboratory of Ontologies: MPO-System — Multiverse of Cognition and Creation of the Supersmasterpiece
 *(Advancing Concepts from "Superreality and Its Worlds")*

 **by Sergey Magomet** aka **Aimate**